vikasreddy17/SIFApplicationDataSet/README.md

 # SIFApplicationDataSet

 Project Goal: Create machine learning model, decision tree classifier, to process variables from the given data set and predict whether a certain day was a holiday or not.
+Data_Analysis.ipynb is the main file in the GitHub repository that has all of the code for the project.

 1. Correlation Heatmap and Bar Chart